-In early 2016, these individuals came together out of compassion to help improve the lives of these animals by calling for the cessation of violence against them, and the adoption of a standard of care for them.
+In early 2016, several individuals came together out of compassion to help improve the lives of the Havasupai pack animals by calling for the cessation of violence against them, and the adoption of a standard of care for them.
 The group's volunteers, as well as its supporters, have been deeply affected by the plight of the pack animals in the canyon, whether by witnessing it in person, or feeling it from afar.

 Exposing the Secret

 Despite the exquisite beauty of Havasu Falls, there has long been a dark secret hiding in the corners of the village and under the packs and saddles of far too many animals.
 Horses, mules and donkeys have been transporting gear and tourists along the 8-10 mile trail into and out of the canyon for decades, yet their story of abuse has largely gone untold.
 Through the efforts of SAVE and its supporters, the secret is finally being exposed, and the story is being told.